Maarten Boudry

-Maarten Boudry (born 15 August 1984) is a Dutch-speaking Belgian philosopher and skeptic.
-He has been a researcher and teaching member of the Department of Philosophy and Moral Sciences at Ghent University since 2006.
+Maarten Boudry (born 15 August 1984) is a Belgian philosopher and skeptic.
+He has been a researcher member of the Department of Philosophy and Moral Sciences at Ghent University since 2006.
 To date, he has published over 30 articles in various philosophy of science journals.

 Academic background

 Boudry began his studies in philosophy at Ghent University in 2002, where he graduated cum laude in 2006.
 Between 2007 and 2011, he conducted research at Ghent University (Logic, History and Philosophy of Science), funded by a research grant from the Flemish foundation Fonds Wetenschappelijk Onderzoek (FWO).
 After obtaining his PhD, he became a postdoctoral fellow at Ghent University, again with the financial support of the FWO.
 In 2013, he was also a postdoctoral fellow at the Konrad Lorenz Institute in Vienna for six months, where he worked on the philosophical underpinnings of irrationality.
-Boudry has undertaken many foreign study visits.
-Additionally, he is a frequent speaker at international conferences and gives guest lectures at academic institutions.

-Boudry is a member of a number of scientifically-oriented organizations: the Flemish skeptical organization SKEPP, the Society for the Scientific Study of Religion, the Center for Inquiry and the Imperfect Cognition research network of the Epistemic Innocence Project.
+Boudry is a member of a number of organizations: the Flemish skeptical organization SKEPP, the Society for the Scientific Study of Religion, the Center for Inquiry and the Imperfect Cognition research network of the Epistemic Innocence Project.
 He is also one of the founders of Het Denkgelag, which organizes skeptical conferences in Flanders.